mramshaw/ML_at_Scale/README.md

 #### Data Engineer

-This role is largely technical and mainly involves ETL; however, data cleaning and transformation plays a large part.
-Populating sparse data may also be a requirement.
+This role is largely technical and mainly involves [ETL](#etl); however, data cleaning and transformation plays a large part.
+Populating and/or enriching sparse data may also be a requirement.
 Database knowledge (both of traditional relational databases [SQL] as well as NoSQL [CQL, GraphQL] databases) and expertise is critical for this role.

 #### Data Scientist